GabrielPTD/Expression-Evaluator/README.md

 # Expression-Evaluator
-An simple expression evaluator that doesn't use OOP.
+A simple expression evaluator that doesn't use OOP.

 # How does it work?
 * It converts the given expression from infix form to it's postfix form using the [Shunting-Yard Algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm)